 - Sealers.
 For not a lot of money, you can re-seal your driveway, concrete paths and/or a deck or patio yourself.
 This can make everything look very new and sharp, which can make a big difference in a buyer’s first impression.

 What about the inside of your home?
 Curb appeal doesn’t last past the front door.

-- Remove dark or dingy draperies and replace them with inexpensive white sheets (see my tutorial) that flow to the floor.
+Replace them with inexpensive white sheets (see my tutorial) that flow to the floor.
 Even irregular or outlet sheets will do the trick, so this is a very cheap option.
 And the added light will make the place look better – so long as it’s clean.
-Which brings us to the next tip:
+Which brings us to the next tip.

 - Patch wall holes.
 Got some small holes in your walls?
 Get some caulk and fill them in before painting over them.

 - Paint other things.
 Got a fireplace that’s a weird color?
 Or wooden built-in cabinets that have seen better days?
 A coat of the right paint can make all the difference.
 If nothing else, neutral paint makes flaws less noticeable.